Here’s what camera gear to take on your African Safari

 Tips for Using Your Gear on Safari

-Use Silent Shutter Mode: This minimizes noise that could startle animals, especially when photographing skittish species.
+Use Silent Shutter Mode: This minimises noise that could startle animals, especially when photographing skittish species or birds.

 Final Thoughts